JAvani-Stinson/2D-Cellular-Automata/README.md

 Several models for 2D Cellular automata

-Change pathing and directories as you see fit
+It is necessary to change pathing and directories to create the images and videos.
+It is also necessary to create a folder for images and videos to run the code.

 Basic Game of Life code modeled from https://www.youtube.com/watch?v=YDKuknw9WGs